-- The first concern of the association to safeguard the work of A. Cavaillé-Coll concerned his opus 1, the great organ of Notre Dame de Lorette in Paris, the restoration of which, led by the Historic Monuments service in 1976, turned out to be catastrophic and was the subject of a petition from us distributed at the very entrance of the inauguration concert.
+- The first concern of the association to protect Cavaillé-Coll’s work of A. Cavaillé-Coll focused on his first Parisian organ, at Notre Dame de Lorette, the restoration of which, initiated by the Historic Monuments service in 1976, turned out to be catastrophic and was the subject of a petition we drew up and handed out at the entrance of the inauguration concert.

-- From its creation in 1975, the Association A. Cavaillé-Coll took a strong interest in several Parisian instruments which deserved special attention: the gallery organ of the Temple du St-Esprit, 5 rue Roquépine in the 8th arrondissement (which became the association’s head office very shortly after), the great organ of the church of St-Louis d’Antin (9th arr.) and the great organ of St Bernard de la Chapelle in the (19th arr. .) built in the same period as that of Ste-Clotilde, without of course forgetting the prestigious organ of St-Sulpice and that of the Sacré-Coeur in Montmartre.
+- From its creation in 1975, the Association A. Cavaillé-Coll took a strong interest in several Parisian instruments which deserved special attention: the organ of the Temple du St-Esprit, 5 rue Roquépine in the 8th arrondissement (which became the association’s headquarters shortly thereafter), the organs of the church of St-Louis d’Antin (9th arr.) and St-Bernard de la Chapelle (19th arr.), built in the same period as that of Ste-Clotilde, not to mention of course the prestigious organ of St-Sulpice and that of the Sacré-Cœur d Montmartre.

 - For many years (beginning in 1977) we were in contact with the Tourist Office and then the Town Hall of Long (Somme) on the occasion of the restoration of the organ to celebrate the centenary of its construction.
 Several concerts drew attention to this magnificent instrument which over the years has led to its registering as a “Historic Monument” and then its scrupulous and exemplary restoration in 1989-90.